apache/gravitino/docs/manage-metalake-using-gravitino.md

 ### Create a metalake

-You can create a metalake by sending a `POST` request to the `/api/metalakes` endpoint or just use the Gravitino Java client.
+You can create a metalake by sending a `POST` request to the `/api/metalakes` endpoint or just use the Gravitino Admin Java client.
 The following is an example of creating a metalake:

 <Tabs>